Switch123456789/eOSl/readme.md

-# eOSl (/e/OS/lite)
+# /e/OS/lite (eOSl)
-I made this APModule because some apps cannot be disabled in /e/OS and because I enjoy using my own choice of (mostly non-meruna) apps anyway.
-LOS would be the best mitigation but ....... c’est la vie.
+I made this APModule because I don't use most muerna-apps & many of them can't be disabled.
+So I might as well just get rid of them.
+Using LineageOS would be the best mitigation but ....... c’est la vie.

 It's VERY basic but the debloat-effect is schmackofatzo.
 It's stable for me (/e/OS 3.1) but your mileage may vary.
 If things go south, you can always spam "volume down" while booting to disable all Modules and get the murena-apps back.